Aahil13/The-JS-Guide/docs/Control-flow.md

      }
      console.log("Iteration " + i);
      if (i === 4) {
-       break; // Exit the loop when i is 4
+       break; // Exit loop when i is 4
      }
    }
    ```